jjjk123/Team1_Gene_Prioritization_GNN/README.md

 As a network propagation method, we used Random Walk with Restart, as implemented in MultiXrank (https://github.com/anthbapt/multixrank).

 🔍 What This Does
-- Loads a biological network and known disease genes (seeds)
+- Loads a biological network (interactome_human.tsv) and known disease genes (seeds.txt)
-- Outputs predicted gene scores
+- Outputs gene scores (multixrank_output_ataxia.tsv)

+🚀 How to Run

+Our scripts to run MultiXrank for ataxia are in [multixrank/](multixrank/).

 🧪 Setup